feklee/MultiTrans/examples/Simple/README.md

   * USB cable

-The Arduinos are connected via pin 2.
+Connect pin 2 to pin 2 and Gnd to Gnd.

 To run the example, power the Arduinos and monitor the serial console of one of them.